Skip to Main Content

 • Tightly refine your question to ensure it is direct and focused.

-• Use database tools that restrict results to studies containing your search terms as the main subjects only (e.g. focus in Medline).
+• Use database tools that restrict results to studies containing your search terms as the main subjects only (e.g. focus in MEDLINE).

 • Add limits such as the last 5 years and/or certain levels of evidence.